Updated 10/25/2023

 If reserves are not remunerated, then forcing a bank to fulfill reserve requirements is similar to imposing a kind of “reserve tax.”
 Banks would be willing to hold a certain amount of reserves for self-interested reasons.
 Beyond that level, banks will take action to avoid [it]…

-They do have an valid argument that most banks had already figured out how to avoid the reserve requirement, so there was no point in having a reserve requirement that they were dodging.
-The Fed could have changed the rules to make dodging more difficult, but instead they started bribing the banks to keep reserves.
+The Fed could have changed the rules to make dodging more difficult, but instead they started bribing the banks to keep more reserves.
 The timing was perverse because it was during the 2008 economic crisis when banks started hoarding massive excess reserves and the problem was too much bank reserves rather than too little.
-The Fed claims that paying the banks to hoard excess reserves makes them more efficient, but it makes no sense.
+The Fed claims that paying the banks to hoard excess reserves makes them more efficient, but it makes no sense to subsidize such excessive amounts of reserves.
 Excess reserves aren’t being used by definition.
 It is just being hoarded in the bank vaults where it does no good.

 But paying the banks to hoard money that they don’t need IS a way to subsidize the banks and I’m sure the bank lobby is thrilled.
+Brookings argues that the subsidy is minimal, but that was when the interest rate was minimal and it was still enough of a subsidy to cause an enormous explosion in reserves for the first time in history:

 Leave a Comment